Tboul/FizzBuzz/README.md

 # FizzBuzz

 My version for the famous challenge

+Screen shot